-From 1998 to 2000, Michael Pertschuk at the Advocacy Institute, Washington, prepared a narrative history and critical evaluation of strategic leadership in the tobacco control movement during the national tobacco settlement negotiations, the failed legislation that followed, and the aftermath.
+From 1998 to 2000, Michael Pertschuk at the Advocacy Institute (now the Institute for Sustainable Communities), Washington, prepared a narrative history and critical evaluation of strategic leadership in the tobacco control movement during the national tobacco settlement negotiations, the failed legislation that followed, and the aftermath.

 - Called Smoke In Their Eyes: Lessons in Movement Leadership from the Tobacco Wars, the 320-page book draws from archival research and 44 in-depth interviews with key tobacco control leaders, grassroots activists, public officials, journalists, and others with direct experience and insights into tobacco control.

-Vanderbilt University Press published the book in November 2001.
-The study's principal investigator and author, Michael Pertschuk, is co-founder of the Advocacy Institute.
+In the book the study's principal investigator and author, Michael Pertschuk, recounts:

-- The events and the evolution in the strategic thinking of leadership within The National Center for Tobacco-Free Kids, a program supported by the Robert Wood Johnson Foundation (RWJF) and other tobacco control movement leaders that led to their decision to participate in the settlement negotiations.
+- The events and the evolution in the strategic thinking of leadership within The National Center for Tobacco-Free Kids and other tobacco control movement leaders that led to their decision to participate in the settlement negotiations.

 - The reactions of other movement leaders to the settlement negotiations and their impact, and the various strategies and actions movement leaders employed either to strengthen or scuttle the settlement.